-RBC CEO Gord Nixon should be putting his bank's money where his mouth is.
-Last week, he offered an incoherent defense of RBC's "balanced approach
+RBC CEO Gord Nixon should be putting his bank’s money where his mouth is.
+Last week, he offered an incoherent defense of RBC’s “balanced approach” to the environment after RAN activists confronted him on the bank’s financial support for expansion of Canada’s tar sands.

 Below the surface, though, RBC’s “balanced approach” is anything but.
 Nixon clarifies that the Bank’s environmental commitment “…doesn’t mean you can’t lend to someone in the oil sands.”
 In fact, with more than